Saying No to Toxic Chemicals: Can You Clean Your Car with All Natural Ingredients?

 1. Car Body

 A mild dish detergent made from plants that don’t contain harsh chemicals and cotton jersey t-shirt fabric cloths or a natural sea sponge is perfect environmentally friendly tools for washing a car.
 Paper towels can scratch surfaces, and cotton bath towels leave behind fuzz balls and lint.
 The plastic fibres in most microfiber towels find their way into car wash runoff water, which increases micro-plastics ground and water pollution.
 If you choose a sea sponge instead of t-shirt cloths, always soak and rinse it several times before using it the first time.
 A new sea sponge’s pores often contain abrasive sand.
 You should rinse your car off thoroughly before washing it as well so that your cleaning tools don’t scrape or rub road dirt and grit across the surface.
+There is something else that will help you to keep your car clean for a longer time period.
+To learn more about it, visit here.

 2. Headlights and Taillights